Mis-sold Solar Panels? How to find out if you have a compensation claim.

-For a number of years, companies have been advising that buying a solar power system for your home was a fantastic way to save and also earn money from the surplus electricity the system would be generating.
-This extra electricity could be sold to the national grid for a guaranteed amount, a ‘feed in tariff’.
+For many years, companies have been advising that buying a solar power system (sometimes known as solar PV panels) for your home was a fantastic way to save and also earn money from the surplus electricity the solar energy system would be generating.
+This extra electricity could be sold to the national grid for a guaranteed amount, a ‘feed-in tariff’.

 However, many companies were mis-selling solar panels by misleading customers about how much income and savings they would make.
 This may have included an exaggeration of the amount of electricity generated or how much their electricity bills would reduce by.

-Worse still, many people used finance or credit to purchase the systems and have been left with expensive monthly payments on top of still having to pay for their electricity.
+Worse still, many people used finance or credit to purchase the systems and have been left with expensive monthly payments, including costly solar panel insurance, on top of still having to pay for their electricity.

 Following a 2011 investigation, consumer rights group Which? found that 9 out of 12 companies selling solar panels gave an inaccurate estimate about how much energy they would produce.
 7 out of 12 failed to consider the position of panels on the roof in relation to shade.
 Such dishonesty combined with an aggressive sales technique has led to a host of solar panel mis-selling cases.

-Contact us if the sales process of your solar panels involved any of the following:
+You may have been mis-sold solar panels and should contact TLW Solicitors if the sales process of your solar pv panels involved any of the following:

 - Misleading information about the amount of electricity your solar power system would produce.

-Even if the company who sold the system is no longer around, we may be able to recover:
+Even if the company that sold the solar cell system is no longer around, we may be able to claim reimbursement and compensation, namely: